YueyuxiaoYang/Scrip_Yang/README.md

 ## /data_workSpace/
 * save results of different simulation.

+## data_simu_727.mat and noise.mat
+* Data for all simulation.
+Load data_simu_727 to access structs with simulation data.

 # What's next
 * Genetic algorithm should be written into a function.